surftemp/napari-slstr/README.md

 ### Installing napari and its dependencies

-Install napari version 0.4.18, preferably into a new conda environment (see https://napari.org/stable/tutorials/fundamentals/installation.html for instructions for your platform)
+Install napari, preferably into a new conda environment (see https://napari.org/stable/tutorials/fundamentals/installation.html for instructions for your platform)

-Important Note - this software is not compatible with the latest version of napari, you must use napari 0.4.18 or earlier.
+Important Note - this software has been tested with napari versions 0.4.18 and 0.5.3 on linux.
 You can install a specific version of napari using the following example syntax `python -m pip install "napari[all]==0.4.18"`

 Check the version of napari that has been installed

 ```
 $ napari --version
-napari version 0.4.18
+napari version 0.5.3
 ```

 ### Installing image_labeller and netcdf_viewer